Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Mary McMahon—Owen's mother, William Thornton's mother—died in Montreal at age 54.
 Buried at Basilique Notre-Dame Cemetery, Montreal.

 Significance: Mary's death severed the final tie binding half-brothers Owen and William to Montreal.
 Both were then settled in Chicago area.
-Mother's death date frequently misreported as 1897 Chicago—correction critical to timeline accuracy.
+Important correction: Mother's death was September 19, 1874 in Montreal—NOT 1897 Chicago as sometimes misreported.

-Source: Quebec, Canada, Vital and Church Records (Drouin Collection); Burial: Basilique Notre-Dame Cemetery, Montreal
+Source: Quebec, Canada, Vital and Church Records (Drouin Collection); Burial: Basilique Notre-Dame Cemetery, Montreal, September 1874

 1874–1879